Rabi Lamichhane: Verdict by the Supreme Court of Nepal

-On May 23, 2025, the Supreme Court of Nepal upheld the Tulsipur High Court's decision, dismissing a habeas corpus petition filed by Lamichhane’s wife, Nikita Poudel, and affirming that there was sufficient prima facie evidence of his involvement.
+On 23 May 2025, the Supreme Court of Nepal upheld the Tulsipur High Court's decision, dismissing a habeas corpus petition filed by Lamichhane’s wife, Nikita Poudel, and affirming that there was sufficient prima facie evidence of his involvement.

 The Court concluded that the lower courts did not err in ordering his remand and stated, “Based on the immediately available evidence, it could not be reasonably believed that the defendants were innocent of the alleged offence.”
 As a result, Lamichhane is to remain in judicial custody until the Rupandehi District Court delivers its verdict.
 He will only be released if acquitted in the Supreme Cooperative case and cleared of other pending charges.
 The ruling also emphasized the risk of evidence tampering and the need to preserve public trust in the judiciary.

 District Court - Bail Petition

 In early August 2025, Lamichhane filed a fresh bail petition at the Rupandehi District Court with a bank guarantee of NPR 27.48 million, the amount linked to him in the cooperative fraud case.
 The hearing was shifted between benches after one judge recused and the defence sought postponement, which some media described as “bench-shopping.”
 On 11 August, the court rejected the petition and kept him in custody at Rupandehi/Bhairahawa prison.
 That day, a lawyer also complained to the Judicial Council, alleging the bail filing was improper and seeking an investigation into related judicial conduct.

+After the district court rejected the petition, Lamichhane appealed with the high court and was eventually released from custody on a bail of NPR 37.4 million by the Butwal Bench of Tulsipur High Court.